Blosterhxh/simple_lora/README.md

 - The notebook folder, which contains several notebooks used to train diffusion model, load a config and conduct experiments on it.
 Many parts of the code was inspired by this repository : .
 The main differences are that it was simplified to remove advanced options so it focuses on the core concepts of pivotal tuning, and it was commented and reunited in a single notebook si it's more easily understandable and executable.

-Next, i will present the different results i have been able to shade light on with reading articles/experiments, which allow for an understanding of pivotal tuning for diffusion model
+Next, i will present the different results i have been able to shade light on with reading articles/experiments, which allow for an understanding of pivotal tuning for diffusion model.

 # A few words about incoming experiments